 Telemedicine software: Software that is used to conduct virtual medical consultations and remotely monitor patients’ health.

-Medical imaging software: Software that is used to enhance, view, and analyze medical images, such as DICOM viewer, 3D reconstruction and CAD software.
+Medical imaging software: Software that is used to enhance, view, and analyze medical images, such as DICOM viewer, 3D reconstruction, and CAD software.

 Medical monitoring software: Software that is used to monitor vital signs, such as heart rate, blood pressure, and oxygen levels, and provide alerts if there are any changes in the patient’s condition.

-Clinical decision support software: Software that helps healthcare professionals make a more accurate diagnosis and treatment decisions by providing real-time data analysis and personalized recommendations.
+Clinical decision support software: Software that helps healthcare professionals make more accurate diagnosis and treatment decisions by providing real-time data analysis and personalized recommendations.

 What are the critical steps in developing medical device software?